WillBallentine/bark/README.md

 Bark is still a work in progress and as of this latest update to this repo, it is only generating tokens with the basic syntax and a basic repl.
 More is coming soon though!

 Feel free to give it a clone and run by moving into the bark directory and then running: go run main.go
+NOTE: you must have Go installed for this to work!
+Go here to install for your system if not already installed: https://go.dev/dl/

 Basic Syntax:
  - toy: this defines our variables -- toy five = 5;